gemmen29/javascript-capstone/README.md

 To get a local copy up and running follow these simple example steps:

-1- Click on the top right green code button.
+1- Click on the top right green code button. <br>
-2- On the dropdown menu, choose download zip button.
+2- On the dropdown menu, choose download zip button. <br>
-3- After download, extract the zip file and you have the project running on your machine.
+3- After download, extract the zip file and you have the project running on your machine. <br>
-4- You can also clone the project using git clone command.
+4- You can also clone the project using git clone command. <br>
-5- After downloading or cloning the project use the command git i to install all Node packages.
+5- After downloading or cloning the project use the command git i to install all Node packages. <br>

 ### Prerequisites